netnate

 source .bashrc

-I like the Starship Nerd Fonts preset, which can be found here.
+I like the Starship Nerd Fonts preset, which can be enabled like so:

 Setting up git